Minimalism is catching on, and I'm excited about streamlining. I'm sharing what I've learned about decluttering and simplifying our lives.

 Reminder: Your local shelter ALWAYS need towels, blankets, sheets, etc. that you might have as well.

-A child will have fun making those potholders on looms that use fabric loops.
+- Turn them into potholders: A child will have fun making those potholders on looms that use fabric loops.
 The loops are just remnants from sock manufacturers.
 The potholders are cute and the perfect size to use in the kitchen or as coasters.
-The looms are inexpensive and you can find them used at the thrift shop.
+The looms are inexpensive, and you can find them used at the thrift shop.

-- Cut the toes and heels so that you have a bunch of tubes, then sew the tubes together and stuff.
-You can either make a toy snake for a child, or a draft blocker for the bottoms of your doors and windowsills.
+- Toy Snake or Draft Blocker: Cut the toes and heels so that you have a bunch of tubes, then sew the tubes together and stuff.
+You can either make a toy snake for a child or a draft blocker for the bottoms of your doors and windowsills.

-- Put oats in them for an oat bath.
+- Oat Bath: Put oats in them for an oat bath.
 It's great to smooth the skin and keeps it from making a mess in the bathtub.

-- Cut across so it comes off in loops to make stretchy hair ties.
+- Hair Ties: Cut across, so it comes off in loops to make stretchy hair ties.

-- Convert a bigger sock to fit a Chihuahua in the winter.
-Instant dog sweater with just a few cut of the scissors.
+- Dog Sweater: Convert a bigger sock to fit a Chihuahua in the winter.
+Instant dog sweater with just a few cuts of the scissors.

-- Ask a day care or school if they would want them for crafts.
+- Craft Supplies: Ask a daycare or school if they would want them for crafts.

 © 2017 Virginia Allain